luizrcb/foundryvtt-sdm/README.md

 - Special roll results for magic numbers (1 = critical failure, 13 = only one ammo or other resource left, 20 = critical success).
 - Right-click roll results in the chat to open `Apply as Damage` and `Apply as Healing` menu options.
 This will be applied to all selected tokens.

+This project compendiums and macros use names of creatures, items, traits, powers, locations and rule sections from the *Vastlands Guidebook*.

 - The following compendiums contain equipment, traits, macros and roll tables:
   - Equipment:
-    - Armors
+    - Armors (VLG, pp. 74-77):
       - Modern and Ancient Shields
       - Light Armor
       - Medium Armor
       - Heavy Armor
       - Classic Golem Armor
-    - Gears:
+    - Gears: (VLG, pp. 82-85)
       - Gadgets
       - Consumables
-    - Powers
+    - Powers (VLG, pp. 94-113 and [Powers Enumerated I](https://www.wizardthieffighter.com/2024/powers-enumerated-i/))
-    - Wards:
+    - Wards (VLG, pp. 78-79):
       - Trinkets
       - Wearable Wards
       - Portable Wards
       - Bulky Wards
-    - Weapons:
+    - Weapons (VLG, pp. 68-73):
       - Traditional Melee Weapons
       - Long Ago Melee Weapons
       - Ranged Weapons
       - Throwing Weapons
       - Terrible Ranged Weapons of the Long Ago
-  - Traits:
+  - Traits (VLG, pp. 16-17):
     - Path of the Wizard
     - Path of the Traveler
     - Path of the Fighter